 This precious, dark secret belongs only to me.

-Maybe I will lie down for a little while and close my eyes.
+Maybe I will lie down and close my eyes.
 I will be safe on my bed.
-My toys will be safe, too, I repeat to myself as my eyes begin to droop, and the hard edges of the toy wagon begin to soften.
+My toys will be safe, too, I repeat to myself as my eyes begin to droop and the hard edges of the toy wagon begin to soften.
 I imagine the waves lapping up against my mattress, and I snuggle down deep into the soft sheets.
 This bed is my home and my universe.
-Maybe being marooned would not be so bad, I conclude, before my thoughts become scrambled before I fall asleep dreaming, I am drifting alone in the middle of a great blue sea.
+Maybe being marooned would not be so bad, I conclude; before my thoughts become scrambled before I fall asleep dreaming, I am drifting alone in the middle of a great blue sea.

 When I was alive, I was like a house haunted by the spirits of all I lost in the war, the faces of my family never leaving me, even while I slept.
 I walked out of the camps and into your mother’s arms.
 Yes, your mother’s love was strong enough to assuage the memories I carried, but still, I could not relinquish the hold the war held on my soul.
 After you were born, your mother and I moved to the States to live thousands of miles away from the soil I had known as a child and a young man, far away from the countries I knew during the war, but still, I could not escape this haunting.
 This haunting became my silence.